DylanMeeus/springboot_jwt_blog/_posts/2016-06-08-firebase-authentication-with-firebase-3.0-and-auth0-integration.markdown

 ## Aside: Firebase SDK 3.0 and Auth0

 Auth0 is fully compatible with the new Firebase 3.0 SDK.
 A big thank you to **Jacob Wegner** for helping with the integration.
-Firebase already has an authentication service, so why integrate Auth0?
+With Firebase authentication available, why integrate Auth0?
 While Firebase does have an authentication service, Auth0 can greatly enhance the user experience and add additional features that Firebase does not offer such as [single sign on](https://auth0.com/docs/sso/single-sign-on), [30+ social providers](https://auth0.com/docs/identityproviders), [multifactor authentication](https://auth0.com/learn/get-started-with-mfa/), [passwordless authentication](https://auth0.com/passwordless), and more.

 Let's see how we can integrate Auth0 with the new Firebase SDK.